stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 You can do this under "our plan" in #stratapp as: goals > objectives > actions > projects.

-This [video](https://stratappsaas.com/blog/strategic-planning-software-with-a-strategy-tree-hierarchy/ "tips for strategy execution comms") explains two tips for communicating strategy:
+This [video](https://stratappsaas.com/blog/strategic-planning-software-with-a-strategy-tree-hierarchy/ "tips for strategy execution comms"){:target="_blank"} explains two tips for communicating strategy:

 * 3 to 6 rule - for each level in the strategy tree hierarchy
 * verb noun rule - for example "develop our ...", "improve our ...", "solve how to ..."